enova003/cs432-assignments-ODU/HW3/HW3-report.md

 | 901-1000 | 0 |
 | Over 1000 | 11 |

-The file that had the most mementos was `ff825663428d986bc4ad8b7e1831756a-tm.json`.
-This file has has 11574 mementos.
-This surprised me a lot.
-File `ff825663428d986bc4ad8b7e1831756a-tm.json` had 9020 mementos, and file `ff825663428d986bc4ad8b7e1831756a-tm.json` had 2224 mementos.
+The files that had the most mementos were `81fb90c387b8a021235f6a4396be1fd7-tm.json`, `7d51e0fc5b5da98f5d37fdba731db1b0-tm.json`, and `a3e286cff87559bfdf9bad1aa1eff92f-tm.json`.
+These files had over 40,000 mementos.
 This information surprised me a lot because I did not think a file could have that many mementos.

 I created this Python script to help count the mementos: